Guest posting and sponsorship opportunities

 ThinkSaveRetire.com welcomes guest posts and sponsored content that provides unique insight into financial independence and early retirement.
-Everything that I share on this blog was designed to provide maximum value and is something truly unique and interesting.
+Everything shared on this blog was designed to provide maximum value and is something truly unique and interesting.

-Due to the number of guest post requests that I receive, the standards for guest post submissions are intentionally high (described below).
+Due to the number of guest post requests, the standards for guest post submissions are intentionally high (described below).

 Quality is the #1 determining factor for all posts that are published on ThinkSaveRetire.com.

 This blog gets between 80,000 and 100,000 pageviews a month.
 The newsletter contains over 5,500 email subscribers.

 - If you are interested in writing a sponsored post, see this page.

 - General requests or questions, see the contact page.

 Sponsored content is disseminated to Think Save Retire readers in exchange for a fee from the sponsor, and there are two primary ways to purchase a sponsored opportunity.

 - Sponsor a link in the weekly email newsletter (described below)